PurpleDefault/notes/notes/Reading List.md

 The Liberal Crack-Up, R Emmet Tyrrell
-A House for My Name: A Survey of the Old Testament Through New Eyes: Developing a Biblical View of the World Letters to a Diminished Church: Passionate Arguments for the Relevance of Christian Doctrine by Dorothy Sayers
+A House for My Name: A Survey of the Old Testament Through New Eyes: Developing a Biblical View of the World

-~~Leisure The Basis of Culture, Josef Pieper
-The Sanctifier by Luis Martinez
-Robert Hugh Benson, The Lord of the World
-What Catholics Believe by Josef Pieper & Heinz Raskop The Four Cardinal Virtues by Josef Pieper
-Tom Holland, Dominion~~